WarwickAnimeSoc/aniMango/README.md

 # aniMango

+## This website will be replaced by [TengenToppaAnimango](https://github.com/WarwickAnimeSoc/TengenToppaAnimango) and is on life-support until the new site is done.

 Animu, Mango, managed with Django - aniMango!

 This the main web framework code using python Django that will manage